gary4512/autocimkg/README.md

 In addition, the assembled KG encodes embedded (i.e. fact-level) provenance about editors, sources and generation as well as invalidation moments.
 <br/>
 <br/>
 The artefact AutoCimKG was developed in the course of a master's thesis.
+Further information about the project is provided there.
 - **Title**: 'Automatic Construction and Incremental Maintenance of Knowledge Graphs: Encoding Employee Competencies in the Case of the Austrian Financial Market Authority'
 - **Author:** Gerhard Lerch
 - **Year:** 2025